 Omit the ornament, or choose a less Christmassy one (actually a snowflake works quite well for an all-winter-long wreath)

-What is also great is that it lends itself to a million and one variations according to your style!
-If you give it a try, I'd love to see your interpretation of it!
-So, feel free to tag me on your photos @dfordesignstyle !
+If you recreate this wreath, I'd love to see your interpretation of it!
+So, feel free to tag me (@dfordesignstyle) in your photos!